 Writing software is only one step of passive income.
-Biggest and hardest step is marketing the product and make it sell to many customers that will use it.
-That is what Rob Willing learned during his journey from day job working as developer and consultant to business owner having several profitable software and services.
+Biggest and hardest step for a programmer is marketing the product and making it sell to many customers that will use it.
+That is what Rob Walling learned during his journey from day job working as developer and consultant to business owner having several profitable software and services.

 Here are the notes from an interview made on mixergy.